britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 {{?WIRE-IMAGE=I-D.trammell-wire-image}}) exposes much less information about transport protocol state than TCP's wire image.
-Specifically, the fact that sequence and acknowledgement numbers and timestamps cannot be seen by on-path observes in QUIC as they can be in the TCP means that passive TCP loss and latency measurement techniques that rely on this information (e.g.
+Specifically, the fact that sequence and acknowledgement numbers and timestamps cannot be seen by on-path observers in QUIC as they can be in the TCP means that passive TCP loss and latency measurement techniques that rely on this information (e.g.
 {{CACM-TCP}}, {{TMA-QOF}}) cannot be easily ported to work with QUIC.

 This document proposes a solution to this problem by adding a "latency spin bit" to the QUIC short header.
 This bit is designed solely for explicit passive measurability of the protocol.
 It provides one RTT sample per RTT to passive observers of QUIC traffic.
-It describes the mechanism, how it can be added to QUIC, and how it can be used by passive measurement facilities to generate RTT samples.
+This document describes the mechanism, how it can be added to QUIC, and how it can be used by passive measurement facilities to generate RTT samples.
 It explores potential corner cases and shortcomings of the mechanism and how they can be worked around.
 It summarizes experimental